 To Raahi, Roshni is a hero.
 But there are thousands like her.
 Viva works through the local church in India, harnessing the power of volunteers determined to make a difference.

 The local church isn’t going anywhere; it has no exit strategy.
 Viva trains and supports people from these churches to act to challenge discrimination, report abuse and help girls to know they have a positive role to play.

-Two hundred girls have already been mentored in Delhi and Patna, and Viva plans to extend this to reach girls in three more Indian cities.
+More than 1,000 girls have already been mentored in four cities in India, and Viva plans to extend this to reach girls in more places.